These are the Best Android TVs to buy in Fall 2021: Sony A80J, Hisense U8G, and others!

 The Hisense U8G packs support for Dolby Atmos, Dolby Vision HDR, HDR10, and HDR10+.
 Unfortunately, it seems Hisense doesn’t plan to upgrade the TV with the Google TV experience anytime soon.
 The TV is offered in 55 inch and 65 inch screen sizes.

 Also Great: TCL R646

 TCL made a big jump in the Android TV space with its new 5 series and 6 series Google TV models.
-Although the company has been selling Android TVs, they were limited to the budget segment.
+Although the company has been selling Android TVs for a while now, they were limited to the budget segment.
 But with the 6 series Google TVs, TCL has brought Android TV to its premium televisions.

 The TCL R646 is a 4K QLED television that uses Mini-LED backlighting, giving you vibrant colors and high brightness.
 The TV also employs full-array local dimming with up to 240 zones to offer an excellent contrast ratio.
 In addition, there’s support for Dolby Vision, HDR10+, and HDR10, allowing you to enjoy the HDR content.